kataras/build-a-better-web-together/serialize-engines.md

 	iris.Get("/", func(ctx *iris.Context) {
 		// let's see
 		// convert markdown string to html and print it to the logger
-		// THIS WORKS WITH ALL RESPONSE ENGINES, but I am not doing the same example for all engines again :) (the same you can do with templates using the iris.TemplateString) htmlContents := iris.ResponseString("text/markdown", markdownContents, iris.RenderOptions{"charset": "8859-1"}) // default is the iris.Config.Charset, which is UTF-8
+		// THIS WORKS WITH ALL serialize engine(serializer)S, but I am not doing the same example for all engines again :) (the same you can do with templates using the iris.TemplateString) htmlContents := iris.SerializeToString("text/markdown", markdownContents, iris.RenderOptions{"charset": "8859-1"}) // default is the iris.Config.Charset, which is UTF-8

 		ctx.Log(htmlContents)
 		ctx.Write("The Raw HTML is:\n%s", htmlContents)